 Shadow Koffing

-Shadow Koffing is a Poison-type Pokémon in Pokémon GO, with a maximum Combat Power of 1373 CP.
-Shadow Koffing best moveset in Pokémon GO is Tackle and Sludge Bomb.
+Shadow Koffing is a Poison-type Pokémon in Pokémon GO.
+As a Poison-type Pokémon, Shadow Koffing is weak to Ground and Psychic-type moves.

 Max CP1373 CP